OpenTPCast/Docs/guides/UPGRADE.md

 If you experience tracking issues or devices are being dropped in SteamVR after upgrading, try [switching Wi-Fi channels](ROUTER.md#switching-to-another-wi-fi-channel) or [switching Wi-Fi network mode](ROUTER.md#switching-to-another-wi-fi-network-mode) in your TPCast router.

 ### SteamVR Issues
-Reboot your computer and power cycle all devices including the HTC Vive break-out box, TPCast power box, HDMI transmitter and router if you experience issues with the following:
+Reboot your computer and power cycle all devices including the TPCast power box, HDMI transmitter, router and HTC Vive break-out box (if applicable) if you experience issues with the following:
 * SteamVR does not detect devices.
 * SteamVR displays errors.
 * HMD screen appears black.